NoorMustafa4556/Blood-Link-App-Flutter-Django/README.md

 ```bash
 flutter pub get
 ```
-7) Run On Your Physical Or Emulator
+7) Run On Your Physical Device Or Virtual Emulator
 ```bash
 flutter run
 ```